Christmas Festivals Around the World

 Christmas Festival of Lights

-Portland, Ore., is probably not the first place you look to as a holiday destination, but the hundreds of thousands of people who attend the annual Christmas Festival of Lights at The Grotto would beg to differ.
+Portland, Oregon, is probably not the first place you look to as a holiday destination, but the hundreds of thousands of people who attend the annual Christmas Festival of Lights at The Grotto would beg to differ.
 "We've been unable to find anything like it in the world, so we call it the world's largest choral festival," says Jane Tokito, development director for The Grotto.
 The Christmas festival showcases a spectacular lighting display with more than one million lights (which take seven weeks to hang).

 Budapest Christmas Fair